Contents

 Difficult to Tidy.

 Many standard-sized skylights cost $150 to $3,500.
 The larger the skylight, the greater the price.
-If your roof opening does not fit one of the below sizes, anticipate to pay a minimum of 25% more for the unit than the next-closest requirement choice on this list.
+If your roof opening does not fit among the listed below sizes, expect to pay at least 25% more for the system than the next-closest requirement choice on this list.

 16-by-16 inches$ 150– $600.